 3.7 How Do I Find My Personal Fat Threshold?

-The only way to find your Personal Fat Threshold is to lower your weight to the point that your waking glucose is in the normal healthy range when you are weight-stable.
-For some people, this may be at a waist-to-height ratio of 0.5, while others may need to go a little bit lower.
+The only way to find your Personal Fat Threshold is to lower your weight so that your waking glucose is in the normal healthy range when you are weight stable.
+For some people, this may be at a waist-to-height ratio of 0.5, while others may need to be slightly lower.